vinceblock99/vinceblock99/readme.md

 # 👋 Hi, I’m Vincent

-I’m a tech lead, full-stack engineer, and ex-Amazon software developer with experience building high-scale systems, blockchain infrastructure, and developer-first products.
+I’m a tech lead, senior full-stack engineer, and ex-Amazon software developer with experience building high-scale systems, blockchain infrastructure, and developer-first products.

 ### 🔧 What I Do